 So it appears that it was only by combining lockdowns with strict border controls that Australia and New Zealand managed to contain the virus, and thereby keep their COVID-19 death rates low.
 Had they not enforced controls at the border, it is likely that new cases would have been brought in from outside.
 While such cases might initially have been few in number, they could eventually have snowballed (which is why government officials now respond decisively to even solitary case reports).
 By that time, even draconian lockdown measures such as curfews and workplace closures might not have been sufficient to prevent death rates from rising.

-The other three countries mentioned above—Iceland, Norway, and Finland—have also maintained strict border controls.
+The other four countries mentioned above—Iceland, Norway, Finland, and Cyprus—have also maintained strict border controls.
 Iceland, an island nation whose capital has a population of little more than 120,000, has had a rating of three since March 20th.
 Norway imposed a total border closure between March 15th and June 14th, at a time when the disease was raging throughout continental Europe.
-Finland also closed its borders during the first wave of the pandemic, and has maintained a rating of at least three since February 6th, 2020.
+Finland and Cyprus also closed their borders during the first wave of the pandemic, and have maintained a rating of at least three since the Spring of 2020.

 In the rest of Europe and North America, by contrast, there is little evidence that lockdowns have been associated with low COVID-19 death rates.
 Sweden took the least restrictive approach of any major Western economy.
 According to the Oxford Blavatnik School’s database, it has had zero days of mandatory stay-at-home orders.
 Despite this, it has reported fewer COVID-19 deaths per million than several countries that implemented extensive lockdowns, including the UK, Belgium, Spain, and Italy.
 Canada’s COVID-19 numbers have been plunging in recent weeks, following the imposition of stringent lockdown measures in the most populous provinces.
 But there has been an almost exactly parallel dip in the United States, much of which is under no lockdown whatsoever.